 “Companies that ignore these laws do so at their peril,” Marks says.
 But many CFEs wonder how they can persuade senior management to share information upon discovery of a major internal fraud carefully.
 Marks points to the Yates memo.
 “The SEC will more likely than not come after managers who knew of bad behavior and didn’t do everything possible to investigate and end it.
 You can’t fight fraud by hiding it or directing it away from the board and external auditors.
 Instead of trying to cover up, management should seek more information.”

 One source stands out, and CFEs should frequently call management’s attention to it.
 Year after year, tips provide the most leads on undetected fraud.
 So, why do some companies with whistleblower programs still get blindsided by fraud?
 Because their systems look fine on paper but fail to measure up in actual practice.

-According to the ACFE’s 2016 Report to the Nations , employees (51.5 percent), customers (17.6 percent) and vendors (9.9 percent) were the biggest groups among identified sources of tips (p.
+According to the ACFE’s 2016 Report to the Nations, employees (51.5 percent), customers (17.6 percent), and vendors (9.9 percent) were the biggest groups among identified sources of tips (p.
 26).
-Information of this nature helps companies ensure that their whistleblowing programs meet the needs not only of employees, but also of customers, vendors and others who might provide valuable anti-fraud intelligence.
+Information of this nature helps companies ensure that their whistleblowing programs meet employees’ and customers’ needs, vendors, and others who might provide valuable anti-fraud intelligence.

 “You can’t just tick the box and say, ‘Whistleblower program done!’
 I’m sorry, but that doesn’t work.” — Sean McAuley, CFE, senior fraud manager, Anderson, Anderson & Brown LLP (AAB)